ak2254/IT490-groupproject/README.md

 <h3>Front-end:</h3>
 <h4>Port:3000</h4>
-<p>Python (Flask) is utilized to present the html pages as per the content being present to the user </p>
+<p>Python (Flask) is utilized to present the html pages as per the content being present to the user. </p>
-<p>Interacts with the user via HTTP and communicates with Messaging via a messaging library. /p>
+<p> The goal is to interacts with the user via HTTP and communicates with Messaging via a messaging library. /p>

 <h3>Back-end:</h3>
 <h4>Written in: Python - rabbitmq library</h4>